wasny0ps/Network-Notes/0x8 - Dynamic Routing/README.md

 |Doesn’t support authentication of updated messages|Supports authentication of RIPv2 update messages|-|
 |Classful routing protocol|Classless protocol updated supports classful|Classless updates are sent|

-- RIP v1 is known as Classful Routing Protocol because it doesn’t send information of subnet mask in its routing update.
+- **RIP v1 is known as Classful Routing Protocol because it doesn’t send information of subnet mask in its routing update**.
-- RIP v2 is known as Classless Routing Protocol because it sends information of subnet mask in its routing update.
+- **RIP v2 is known as Classless Routing Protocol because it sends information of subnet mask in its routing update**.